edgegamers/Jailbreak/.github/ISSUE_TEMPLATE/bug-report.md

 2. Steps...
 3. Here...

-## Logs
+## Additional Information
 <!--
-//  If you have any logs or extra data, put it here for others to look at.
+//  If you have any logs, videos, screenshots, or extra data, put it here for others to look at.
 //  Censor any personal information--this is a public issue tracker!
 -->